Funded grants

 Pardus

-present 2004-07 | Wikipedia: Pardus is an award-winning graphical browser-based MMORPG written in PHP and C/C++ and set in a futuristic universe where players interact and compete in space.
+since 2004-07 | Wikipedia: Pardus is an award-winning graphical browser-based MMORPG written in PHP and C/C++ and set in a futuristic universe where players interact and compete in space.
 It is a persistent-universe, open-ended game with a player-driven economy.
 Players travel through hundreds of "sectors" or solar systems while trading, building or battling with Non-Player Characters (NPCs) and other players.
 There are dozens of spacecraft models in Pardus, which can be customized with different weapons, armor and other equipment.
 Pardus characters do not have a defined 'class'.
 Partially inspired by classic computer games such as Elite and Master of Orion II, Pardus was developed and published by the Austrian company Bayer & Szell OG.
 Alpha testing of the game began September 2004 and the core feature set was finished by October 1, 2006.
-The game was featured in dozens of media and has a worldwide user base of over 400,000 players.
+The game was featured in dozens of media and has a worldwide user base of over 450,000 players.
+Pardus' player society has been studied in over 20 research papers, referenced by hundreds of studies.
 Pardus |

 Oil Imperium